 Get TABC certified with our fast and self-paced online certificate!
 You don't have to wait for a timer, go through the material at your own pace.

-How long is a TABC license good for?
+How long does a TABC license last?

 The Texas Alcoholic Beverage Commission (TABC) license is good for two years, starting the date it's issued to you.
 Every couple of years you'll need to renew your TABC certification by retaking the course in order not only stay certified but also remain a valid employee!